Many Canadians wonder whether it’s best to invest in real estate or stocks right now. The answer depends on your worldview and your appetite for risk.

 Similarly, a home is a bad investment when you buy one without thinking about your medium-to-long-term goals.
 You should plan to live in your home for 10 years for the “investment” to pay off.
 Otherwise, all the extra costs that come with homeownership, plus the potential penalties for breaking your mortgage if you sell early, won’t pay off.

-Finally, many people look at real estate investing as an alternative to the stock market and want to buy an investment property that they can rent to tenants to generate income.
-The hope is that you can get someone else to cover the mortgage, taxes, and insurance while you own the home, plus capitalize on the appreciation of the home when you’re ready to sell.
+Finally, many people look at real estate investing as an alternative to the stock market and want to buy an investment property that they can rent to tenants to generate a passive income.
+The hope is that you can get someone else to cover the mortgage, taxes, and insurance while you own the home, plus capitalize on the appreciation of the income property when you’re ready to sell.
 A double benefit.

 In reality, most rental properties are cash flow negative, meaning the rental income does not cover all of the expenses.
 Stubborn owners cover the shortfall while still expecting generous gains when they sell the home.
 But, as you see from the data, the gains might not be as generous as you’d hoped.